grz0zrg/tinycelfgraphics/README.md

 * ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string, using the padding field is safe but there is still doubts about the ABI field
 * Syscalls null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.

+32 bits ELF result (1920x1080) :

+* 165 bytes optimized
+* 196 bytes optimized + compressed (why ?)

 64 bits ELF result (1920x1080) :

 * 171 bytes optimized
-* 158 bytes optimized + compressed
+* 164 bytes optimized + compressed (153 bytes if the console isn't cleared / program doesn't exit properly)

-32 bits version does not work yet. (crashing, why ?)

 Original idea / implementation come from [this article](http://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html)

+Note : Non compressed version does not quit properly

+Note : See `build.sh` to target 32 or 64 bits platform (run it twice if you switch because there is some unsolved issues in how variables are handled in the makefile)

-Note : The resulting binary can be disassembled with `objdump -b binary -D -m i386:x86-64 binary_name`
+Note : The resulting 64 bits binary can be disassembled with `objdump -b binary -D -m i386:x86-64 binary_name`

+### Framebuffer with custom ELF headers + fields overlap

+Same as before except some ELF header fields are overlapped (31 bytes gain for 64 bits version)

+Note : This does not respect the ELF specification so potentially unsafe.

+Note : 32 bits version goes further than just overlapping headers by integrating bits of [Whirlwind Tutorial](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html)
+Note : 32 bits version is potentially more unsafe than 64 bits due to some shortcuts (e_sh* values are actual code + fb0 string null byte on e_ehsize)

+32 bits ELF result (1920x1080) :

+* **127 bytes** optimized
+* 180 bytes optimized + compressed

+64 bits ELF result (1920x1080) :

+* 140 bytes optimized
+* 159 bytes optimized + compressed (148 bytes if the console isn't cleared / program doesn't exit properly)

+Note : Compression does not seem to help at this point so it is disabled by default. (see `Makefile` to enable it)

+Note : Maybe some more bytes can be gained for the 32 bits version by hand coding some stuff in assembly but at this point it is probably better to go for pure assembly. :)

 ### SDL